The Rubinoos: 1978–2006: Breakup and reformation

 The group's next album, Back to the Drawing Board (1979), featured the single "I Wanna Be Your Boyfriend," which had been released in 1978 and received heavy airplay in England and Europe.
 In support of this album, the Rubinoos appeared on Rock Goes To College, The Old Grey Whistle Test, Top Pop and opened 56 shows for Elvis Costello on the U.S. portion of his 1979 Armed Funk tour.

 In 1980 Royse Ader was replaced by Al Chan.
 The Rubinoos then recorded the demos for a third album which never came to fruition.
 These demos, released in the 1990s as Basement Tapes, engineered by well known audio guru, Dan Alexander, is still thought to be one of their best efforts.
 Spindt and Chan left the group in 1982 when Tommy and Jon decided to move to Los Angeles.
 In 1983, the group, now consisting of just Rubin and Dunbar, signed with Warner Bros.
 Records and released the Mini LP Party of Two, produced by Todd Rundgren.
-Party of Two yielded the single and cult classic music video "If I Had You Back," which has been in continuous rotation on MTV and VH1 for over 25 years.
+Party of Two yielded the single and cult classic music video "If I Had You Back," which received heavy rotation on MTV and VH1.
 In 1984, they recorded the title song "Revenge of the Nerds" and "Breakdown" for the film Revenge of the Nerds.

 The Rubinoos began a long sabbatical in 1985.
 In 1989, Dunbar, Spindt, Chan, and John Seabury formed the group Vox Pop and recorded an album of material, co produced by Dunbar and Dan Alexander at Alexanders Coast Recorders.
-Also in 1989, Jon Rubin joined the noted Los Angeles a cappella Doo Wop group The Mighty Echoes.
-During the 1990s, two compilation CDs, Basement Tapes and Garage Sale were released.
-Their success led to the end of The Rubinoos sabbatical and a new album, Paleophonic (1999), produced by Kevin Gilbert.
-This album did not see the light of day until The Rubinoos' performance, their first in seven years, at the 1999 International Pop Overthrow Festival in Los Angeles.
+Also in 1989, Jon Rubin joined the noted Los Angeles a cappella Doo Wop group the Mighty Echoes.
+During the 1990s, two compilation CDs, Basement Tapes and Garage Sale, were released.
+Their success led to the end of the Rubinoos sabbatical and a new album, Paleophonic (1999), produced by Kevin Gilbert.
+This album did not see the light of day until the Rubinoos' performance, their first in seven years, at the 1999 International Pop Overthrow Festival in Los Angeles.
 The lineup at IPO featured Rubin, Dunbar, Chan and Spindt.
 In 2000 Tommy and Jon were hired to sing the Flo and Eddie parts of Frank Zappa's 200 Motels at three concerts with the Netherlands' Philharmonic.
-In 2002 The Rubinoos toured Spain and Japan, released the all-covers Crimes Against Music (2002) and recorded the album Live in Japan (2004).
-In 2005 the group reunited with their original producer, Gary Phillips, to record Twist Pop Sin (2006).
+In 2002, the Rubinoos toured Spain and Japan, released the all-covers Crimes Against Music (2002) and recorded the album Live in Japan (2004).
+In 2005, the group reunited with their original producer, Gary Phillips, to record Twist Pop Sin (2006).
 In 2007, Castle Communications issued the 63-song retrospective Everything You Always Wanted to Know About the Rubinoos.
-Also in 2007, The Rubinoos toured Japan and released a two CD compilation titled One Two That's It.
-In 2009 the band toured Spain and released the compilation CD HodgePodge which featured one newly recorded track, a cover of The Hollies' classic, "Bus Stop."
+Also in 2007, the Rubinoos toured Japan and released a two CD compilation titled One Two That's It.
+In 2009, the band toured Spain and released the compilation CD HodgePodge which featured one newly recorded track, a cover of the Hollies' classic, "Bus Stop."